 The ImportanceEnumeration simple type lists different values for importance.

 Schema path: LanguageClassEnumeration

 The LanguageClassEnumeration simple type contains a list of values corresponding to different classes of source code languages.
-The value "Language-Independent" is used to associate with all operating systems.
+The value "Language-Independent" is used to associate with all languages.

 Schema path: LanguageNameEnumeration